vpichela/Walk/AppOverview.md

 Logic:

   find all the users walking in same direction around the same time

-    - User destination and time selection input in the search bar. desdtination will be verified by some location API and saved in database.
+    - User destination and time selection input in the search bar. destination will be verified by some location API and saved in database.

   show all the options(people matched)

        - People matched on criteria of their input for time and destination.

        - use backend to retrieve this info from database and make list of all possible matches from matching criterias of user Ids.

-      If no available exact matches in database,
+      - If no available exact matches in database,
          Can Make Exception for returning "No walking buddies in the Area" (Up to u? )

   user can choose person/people to walk with

        - Backend forwards list of matches to UI.

-      Decide how its gonna be displayed on maps page.
+       - Decide how its gonna be displayed on maps page.

-      User chooses person from list.
+       - User chooses person from list.

-      updated in database that person has been matched. matched pple can be further matched with pple with no walking buddies?
+       - updated in database that person has been matched.

+         matched pple can be further matched with pple with no walking buddies?

   all the perties are notified